gamblevore/speedie/Documentation/jbin.md

 `Jbin` is just jeebox as a binary format.
 There isn't really much to say about `Jbin`.
 This is simply because the code for `Jbin` is so small.
 It takes about 35 lines of C++ to parse jbin.

 So it is an incredible format... considering that it does so much.
+That said...
+I hate over-short example documents... so lets just spell out `Jbin` with overly detailed explanation.

+`Jbin` is an important thing so more text helps it feel more important.

 #### Example Use